Originally published at yourteenmag.com

-The driving contract for new drivers should include some baseline rules that discourage behaviors that lead to accident and injury or death.
+- Have some baseline rules.The driving contract for new drivers should include some baseline rules that discourage behaviors that lead to accident and injury or death.
 These behaviors may include never driving under the influence of alcohol or drugs,

 the consequences specific — you will lose access to the car for a week, if … — is helpful.
 That way, everyone will be on the same page about what will happen if the rules are broken.

-Parents should institute a “safe-passage” clause in their contract.
+- Always offer a no-questions-asked ride home.Parents should institute a “safe-passage” clause in their contract.
 If she is ever concerned about getting into a car, as a driver or a passenger, you will pick her up.
 No questions asked.
 Save the discussion for the next morning or, better, yet

-The effectiveness of the teen driver contract directly correlates to your enforcement of it.
+- Be willing to enforce the contract.The effectiveness of the teen driver contract directly correlates to your enforcement of it.
 These kinds of rules encourage teenagers to take the responsibility of driving seriously, while also helping them resist peer pressure.